b3r3nd/berendbotje/README.md

 ```

 # Functions
 Now on to what the bot actually does..

 I will try to update this readme with new functionality as I add it.
 The bot uses only slash commands!
 The slash commands all use sub commands to group them together and autocomplete is on where possible for all inputs!

 ## Permissions
+Permission required when this bot gets added to the server.
 - View audit log
 - Read messages
 - Send messages